weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 #### S3 Configuration (AWS-specific)

-In addition to the vendor-agnostic configuration from above, you can set AWS-specific configuration for authentication.
+You must provide Weaviate with AWS authentication details.
 You can choose between access-key or ARN-based authentication:

 #### Option 1: With IAM and ARN roles